Upgrading The Steering Rack

 For All 1983-88 Cougars / Thunderbirds

-If you're tired of the numbing feel given from this rack or just want a better rack for more aggressive driving, then upgrading to a high-effort 15:1 (technically a 14.7:1) rack is a must.
-In fact, it's probably the single biggest front-end improvement you can make, requiring just over 2 turns lock to lock.
+If you're tired of the numbing feel given from the stock 20:1 rack or just want a better rack for more aggressive driving, then upgrading to at least a higher-effort Fox-chassis 15:1 rack is a good place to start.
+In fact, it's probably the single biggest front-end improvement you can make, simply bolting in and requiring just over 2 turns lock to lock.

-The 15:1 steering rack can be found in Cougar XR7 (1983-88), Thunderbird Sport V8 (1987-88), 5.0 Mustangs (1987-93), and all Thunderbird Turbo Coupes (1983-88).
+The Fox 15:1 steering rack—technically a 14.7:1—can be found in the Cougar XR-7 (1984-88), Thunderbird Sport V8 (1987-88), 5.0 Mustangs (1986-93), and all Thunderbird Turbo Coupes (1983-88).
 Once it's broken in, you'll notice a huge improvement in steering (and you'll find yourself going out of your way to find a really twisty road).
 The difference between the two racks is absolutely amazing.
-If your rack is shot, then the 15:1 rack should be considered for a replacement.
+If your rack is shot, then the Fox 15:1 rack should be considered for a replacement.

 It may be possible to get a new rack from Ford but it's going to be expensive.
 On the other end of the scale, a remanufactured rack can be purchased at online and brick-and-mortar auto stores.
 Currently we are using a remanufactured Atsco 15:1 rack and it seems to be of decent quality.
 In the middle/high end would be aftermarket racks, such as those sold by LMR and Unisteer.
 Really it's up to your budget but there is something available no matter what you can afford.